 My Makin's Clay project this month is a patina and copper holy bowl.
-Keep in my this bowl is not going to save your soul, but it can hold your trinkets.
+Keep in mind this bowl is not going to save your soul, but it can hold your trinkets though.
 I used Makin's Clay: mini GEO Cutter Set, Rollers and Cutter Set and white clay.
 To paint the bowl I used copper metallic paint and furniture and home decor patina wax from Art Minds.
 Please visit the Makin's Clay Blog to get detailed instructions and take a look around for more project ideas.

 Normally, you use home decor waxes to paint wooden furniture or walls, I don't do either of those things, but I sure do like it on my arts and craft projects, like clay, metal, canvas and plaster.
 Waxes are great for antiquing; they do a superb job at getting into crevices and wiping off the surface.
 I like antique surface because it adds dimension.
 I then usually paint the surface, leaving the wax in the crevices.
 I have an easier time antiquing with waxes than I do acrylic paint.
 For antiquing I use dark brown, gray and black waxes.
 Waxes also seal surfaces, that's one of the reasons for using on wooden furniture.
 They also dry fast.
 I have used other brand waxes; Art Minds, Deco Arts, Folk Art and Annie Sloan and like them all.